nothke/gameobject-id-map-example/README.md

 This example also uses a swap-back O(1) removal when destroying objects.

 There is a slight overhead when getting model data (compared to a raw pointer), but it is one of the most commonly used methods of working with game objects.
-You can also safely get a pointer to the Model directly and modify the data AS LONG as there are no structural changes between the two
+You can also safely get a pointer to the Model directly and modify the data AS LONG as there are no structural changes between getting the pointer and using it.

 ### Templateized